 - 1. Turn the speed control to the minimum speed position. - 2.
 Place the forward/off/reverse switch in the off position. - 3.
-Turn on the power switch by pressing the green button.
+Turn on the power switch.

 To start the lathe:

 - 1. Ensure that the speed control is set to the minimum speed position. - 2.
 Move the forward/off/reverse switch to the appropriate position. - 3.
 Advance the speed control to the desired speed.